Cold Laser Therapy Treatment at Dr. Gary Martin, Irvine Chiropractor with Our Irvine Chiropractors

 - Plantar Fasciitis, or nerve pain in the heel of your foot

-- Tendonitis, or inflammation in the tendon
+- Tendinitis, or inflammation in the tendon

 - Bursitis, or inflammation of the bursa sac between your joints

 The treatment focuses on addressing the underlying causes of discomfort.
-Our chiropractors at Dr. Gary Martin, Irvine Chiropractor Center in Irvine evaluate the severity of your injuries and discomfort and then develop an effective treatment strategy based on your needs.
+Our chiropractors at Dr. Gary Martin, Irvine Chiropractor center in Irvine evaluate the severity of your injuries and discomfort and then develop an effective treatment strategy based on your needs.

 How Long is a Cold Laser Therapy Session?

 When our Irvine chiropractors identify a condition or an injury requiring cold laser treatments, they recommend solutions based on your situation.
 Generally, a single session is a few minutes long.
 Some treatments may only require two minutes of laser therapy while other sources of discomfort may require ten minutes of treatment.
 Most treatments take only a few minutes to start encouraging your body to heal.

 The number of sessions required for the treatment process depends on your body and the severity of the underlying injury or condition.
 Some injuries or conditions may only require five or six sessions before you notice a significant change.
 Other conditions may require up to 15 sessions or more before the body fully heals.